jaytrial1/study-simplify/context.md

       ├── 12th/
       └── cbse/
   ```
 - **Logic:**
-  - The user's selected grade determines the base folder.
+  - The user’s selected grade determines the base folder.
-  - Within the grade folder, subjects and chapters are navigated to locate PDF files whose names represent the question titles.
+  - Within that folder, subjects and chapters are navigated to locate PDFs, with each file name representing a question title.

 ### 2.2 API Endpoints for Navigation
 - **List Subjects (Based on Grade):**
   `GET /api/navigation/subjects?grade=<grade>`
 - **List Chapters (Based on Subject):**
   `GET /api/navigation/chapters?grade=<grade>&subject=<subject>`
 - **List Questions (PDF Files) in a Chapter:**
-  - When a user selects a subject and chapter, the backend reads the corresponding folder and returns available PDF names (stripping the ".pdf" extension).
   `GET /api/navigation/questions?grade=<grade>&subject=<subject>&chapter=<chapter>`
+  - *Note:* When a user selects a subject and chapter, the backend reads the corresponding folder and returns available PDF names (without the ".pdf" extension).

 ### 2.3 Handling the “/” Command in Chat
 - **Functionality:**
-  - When a user types `/` in the chat input, the frontend triggers an API call that returns a filtered list of question suggestions from the current chapter folder.
+  - When the user types “/” in the chat input, the frontend calls an API that returns a filtered list of question suggestions from the current chapter folder.

-- **Backend Tasks:**
-  - Perform a search/filter on PDF file names based on user input and selected context.

 - **API Endpoint:**
-  This can be combined with the questions listing endpoint, with additional query parameters for filtering (e.g., `/api/navigation/questions?grade=bcom&subject=Subject1&chapter=Chapter1&search=partOfName`).
+  - Can be combined with the questions listing endpoint by adding a search parameter, e.g.,
+    `GET /api/navigation/questions?grade=bcom&subject=Subject1&chapter=Chapter1&search=partialText`

 ---

 ## 3. PDF Retrieval & Text Extraction

 ### 3.1 Retrieving PDF Content
 - **Flow:**
-  - Upon question selection (single or multiple), the backend locates the PDF file(s) using the file structure (`/pdf_repository/<grade>/<subject>/<chapter>/`).
+  - Upon question selection (single or multiple), the backend locates the corresponding PDF(s) using the folder structure.
 - **Tasks:**
-  - Use a PDF parsing library (like TCPDF, FPDI, or a suitable PHP PDF parser) to extract text from the PDF(s).
+  - Use a PHP PDF parsing library (e.g., TCPDF, FPDI, or another suitable tool) to extract text from the PDF files.
+  - Include robust error handling in case the PDF cannot be read or parsed.

 ### 3.2 Combining Multiple PDFs
 - **Scenario:**
-  - If the user selects more than one question during a session, extract text from each PDF, then combine (concatenate) the texts in the appropriate order.
+  - If a user selects more than one question, extract text from each PDF and combine (concatenate) them with clear separators if needed.
-  - Insert clear markers or separations if needed to help the AI understand the structure.

 - **API Endpoint:**
   `POST /api/pdf/extract`
-  *Request Body Example:*
+  *Example Request Body:*
   ```json
   {
       "grade": "bcom",